SBUtltmedia/tll-ansible-playbook/README.md

 5. Gain admin privileges on remote machines:
     On each remote machine, manually execute makemeadmin.sh located in /Users/Shared to elevate the current user's privileges to admin.

+6. Install packages and apps on the new machine through brew Run ansible-playbook -i inventory.ini install-softwares.yml -k

 ## What does setup.yml do
 This playbook first renames the computer to its code name e.g riley, huey.
 Then sets the permissions for brew.
 It sends makemeadmin.sh, hosts,and sudoers file to the remote machines.
 Finally it installs brew.